EDonkey network

 The server part of the network is proprietary freeware.
 There are two families of server software for the eD2k network: the original one from MetaMachine, written in C++, closed-source and proprietary, and no longer maintained; and eserver, written in C, also closed-source and proprietary, although available free of charge and for several operating systems and computer architectures.
-The eserver family is currently in active development and support, and almost all eD2k servers as of 2008 run this server software.
+In 2008, almost all eD2k servers run the eserver software.

 There are many programs that act as the client part of the network.
 Most notably, eDonkey2000, the original client by MetaMachine, closed-source but freeware, and no longer maintained but very popular in its day; and eMule, a free program for Windows written in Visual C++ and licensed under the GNU GPL.

 The original eD2k protocol has been extended by subsequent releases of both eserver and eMule programs, generally working together to decide what new features the eD2k protocol should support.
 However, the eD2k protocol is not formally documented (especially in its current extended state), and it can be said that in practice the eD2k protocol is what eMule and eserver do together when running, and also how eMule clients communicate among themselves.
 As eMule is open source, its code is freely available for peer-review of the workings of the protocol.
-Examples of eD2k protocol extensions are "peer exchange among clients", "protocol obfuscation" and support for files larger than 4 gigabytes, etc. The other eD2k client programs, given time, generally follow suit adopting these protocol extensions.
+Examples of eD2k protocol extensions are "peer exchange among clients", "protocol obfuscation" and support for files larger than four gigabytes, etc. The other eD2k client programs, given time, generally follow suit adopting these protocol extensions.

 eDonkey client programs connect to the network to share files. eDonkey servers act as communication hubs for the clients, allowing users to locate files within the network.
-Clients and servers are available for Windows, Mac OS X, Linux, and other Unix-like operating systems.
+Clients and servers are available for Windows, macOS, Linux, and other Unix-like operating systems.
 By running an eDonkey server program on a machine connected to the Internet, any user can add a server to the network.
 As the number of servers and their addresses change frequently, client programs update their server lists regularly.